matthiasjost/dotnet-content-creators/README.md

 - Channels: Max.
 5 links
 - Tags: Max.
 5 tags

-## :calendar: 2022
+## :calendar: 2022/23
-All creators under this section must have published something in 2022.
+All creators under this section must have published something in 2022 or 2023.

 ### Argentina
 <img src="4x3/ar.svg" height="35">